seapagan/lice2/docs/usage.md

 ### `--year` / `-y` option

 This will allow you to specify a year to be used in the license.
+If you don't specify a year, it will default to the current year.

 ```console
 lice -y 2024